The Painting, Process, & Background to “Absolute: Moment”

 by Daric Gill

 Snow gloves, tank tops, and an umbrella?
 Where I live, that can only mean one thing: the seasons are changing.
 Spring is fast approaching.
-The 30 degree shifts and seasonal mixes each day makes getting dressed seem more like a daily challenge to design a functional super hero costume.
-A balancing side effect of this spectacular shift in weather is the equally as impressive change in environment.
+The 30º shifts and seasonal mixes each day make getting dressed seem more like a daily challenge to design a functional superhero costume.
+A balancing side effect of this spectacular shift in weather is the equally impressive change in environment.

 [Process Video & Full Image Gallery Below Article]

 Birds have started to flush back into the newly budding trees.
-Maybe the actual moment where winter leaves has happened and spring has sprung.
+Maybe the actual moment when winter leaves have happened and spring has sprung.
 Naturally, this metaphor isn’t simply assigned strictly to seasonal change.
 Often my work will double (or triple) in meaning.
-The Absolute series deal with forces in our lives that are constant and how they play against those more relative forces.
+The Absolute series deals with forces in our lives that are constant and how they play against those more relative forces.
 This piece portrays a transitional change in prosperity to rest and back again, of relation and departure, and of course death and life.

 What in your life, if any, do you see in this piece?
 What transitional experiences are you going through?